anbjos/5g_mixed-numerology/README.md

 - The first half of the subcarriers are mapped to negative frequency bins, just below DC.
 - The second half are mapped to positive frequency bins, starting at DC and extending upward.

-Additionally, the **frequency offset** is translated into a **mixing frequency**, which is applied to the bins to correctly position the signal within the target frequency range.
+Additionally, the **frequency offset** is translated into a **mixing frequency**, which later in the processing is applied to the bins to correctly position the signal within the target frequency range.

 ```julia
 function prbs2bins(rdl::RadioDownLink)